bobrossrtx/virtcomp/README.md

 **Virtual Computer Simulation**
 *A complete virtual computer environment with custom 32-bit architecture and 100% test coverage*

-VirtComp provides a comprehensive virtual computer simulation featuring a custom CPU architecture, device-based I/O system, and visual debugger.
-With 53 unit tests and 39 integration tests all passing, VirtComp offers rock-solid reliability for learning computer architecture, assembly programming, and system design.
+DemiEngine provides a comprehensive virtual computer simulation featuring a custom CPU architecture, device-based I/O system, and visual debugger.
+With 53 unit tests and 39 integration tests all passing, DemiEngine offers rock-solid reliability for learning computer architecture, assembly programming, and system design.

 ---